 I love to use these skinny French green beans, sometimes called filet beans.
 They are super tender and very flavorful; not at all stringy.
 They cook very quickly, less than 5 minutes.
 Be sure not to overcook, or they will be mushy.
 Both Costco and Sam’s Club carry French beans (different brands, however).
 I think the one below is from Costco.
 You can also use regular green beans, but I really love these skinny ones.
 Bonus: they come with the ends already snapped.
 No advance prep necessary!

-Green Beans with Bacon and Garlic Pine Nuts (or Almonds)
+Garlic Green Beans with Bacon and Pine Nuts

 1 lb French green beans (or regular beans, snapped)